reddio-com/itachi/README.md

 # itachi
-a decentralized sequencer for Starknet
+A decentralized sequencer for Starknet

 ### Prerequisites
 - rustc 1.74.0 (79e9716c9 2023-11-13)